-Students go on an trip around the world within the zoo, learn how to classify animals and how each of them survive in their unique habitats.
+Students go on a trip around the world within the zoo, learn how to classify animals and how each of them survive in their unique habitats.

-Downloadable resources will be freely available in the coming weeks to help teachers plan their visit to Sydney Zoo, including activity ideas, lesson plans and a risk assessment.
+View our FREE downloadable resources to help teachers plan their visit to Sydney Zoo, including activity ideas, lesson plans and a risk assessment.

 To book your workshops or self-guided adventures at Sydney Zoo, please email firstname.lastname@example.org with the following information:

 - Contact name, email and contact number